arunprabu/bosch-ng18-app/Reference.md

 Types of forms in angular

 #### Template Driven Forms
   * created with html
   * easiest
   * validations can be done with directives (required, maxLength, max, etc )

-Disadvantages
+  * Disadvantages

-1\.
-Not suitable for complex form validation
+    * 1. Not suitable for complex form validation

-2\.
-Not suitable for unit testing
+    * 2. Not suitable for unit testing

 #### Reactive Forms (RECOMMENDED)
   * created with html + ts
   * easy
   * validations can be done with angular validators

-advantages
+  * Advantages

-1\. suitable for complex form validation
+    * 1. suitable for complex form validation

-2\. suitable for unit testing
+    * 2. suitable for unit testing